 Indicators Outcomes 4.1 Continued to enhance learning environment for international experiences.
-College of the North Atlantic continued to enhance its learning environment for international experiences through the following initiatives: • Introduced Faculty Exchange/Teaching opportunities with partner universities in China: • Taiyuan Institute of Technology • Huangshi Institute of Technology • Hosted visiting delegations from institutions in China: • Huangshi Institute of Technology • Guangdong Peizheng College • Hosted visiting delegations from Jamaica: • Government of Jamaica • Moneague College - Jamaica • Knox Community College - Jamaica 4.2 Enhanced alignment of direct student recruitment activity Brown's Town Community College - Jamaica College of the North Atlantic continued to enhance alignment of direct student recruitment activity through the following initiatives: Enhanced focus on web strategy and introduction of new website for Chinese student recruitment and partnerships.
+College of the North Atlantic continued to enhance its learning environment for interna- tional experiences through the following initiatives: Introduced Faculty Exchange/Teaching opportunities with partner universities in China: Taiyuan Institute of Technology Huangshi Institute of Technology Hosted visiting delegations from institutions in China: Huangshi Institute of Technology Guangdong Peizheng College Hosted visiting delegations from Jamaica: Government of Jamaica Moneague College - Jamaica Knox Community College - Jamaica Brown's Town Community College - Jamaica 4.2 ^{Enhanced alignment} College of the North Atlantic continued to enhance alignment of direct student recruit- ment activity through the following initiatives: recruitment activity Enhanced focus on web strategy and introduction of new website for Chinese student recruitment and partnerships.
 Leveraging institutional partnership for direct student recruitment in China and Jamaica.
-4.3 Continued to maintain international student enrollment.
-College of the North Atlantic continued to maintain international student enrollment in the following areas: • Enrollments at partner institutions in China increased from 1,500 students to 1,800 students in the past academic year (by 20%).

-Indicators Outcomes Enrolled 90 students in Personal Care Attendant (PCA) program in Jamaica in partnership with Knox Community College.
-Enrolled 15 students from Jamaica in the Truck &amp; Transport Mechanic (TTM) program at Bay St. George campus.
+1 2 Continued to maintain College of the North Atlantic continued to maintain international student enrollment in 4.
+J international student the following areas: enrollment.
+Enrollments at partner institutions in China increased from 1,500 students to 1,800 students in the past academic year (by 20%).
+Indicators Outcomes so and ch aroke! --- --- -- Enrolled 90 students in Personal Care Attendant (PCA) program in Jamaica in partnership with Knox Community College.
+Enrolled 15 students from Jamaica in the Truck & Transport Mechanic (TTM) program at Bay St. George campus.
 Diversified sources of Chinese students attending CNA-NL to include students from Taiyuan Institute of Technology, Changjiang Professional College and Huangshi Institute of Technology.
 Added a new program offering at partner institution Guangdong Peizheng College in China, Business Management (Accounting).
-Increased international opportunities by continuing development of a framework for the implementation of institutional partnerships in other geographic regions.
-College of the North Atlantic increased international opportunities by developing a document which works as a framework for the implementation of institutional partnerships in other geographic regions; this was done through the following accomplishments: Signed Memorandum of Understanding (MOU) with Government of Jamaica to explore educational and training opportunities for the people of Jamaica.
+Norm Applanti / Applanti / Bags & Portfolios > Drinkware , Bitts & Flan > School Supplies > Sports ; Store of the North Atlantic E - Store Counces of the North Atlantic E - Store Store of the North Atlantic Counce of the North Atlantic Counces of the N 4.4 Increased opportunities by continuing development of a framework for the implementation of institutional partnerships in College of the North Atlantic increased international opportunities by developing a document which works as a framework for the implementation of institutional partnerships in other geographic regions; this was done through the following accomplishments: Signed Memorandum of Understanding (MOU) with Government of Jamaica to explore educational and training opportunities for the people of Jamaica.
+Advanced Search > Product Search Click Ondering Process and follow the steps.
+Click Ondering Process and follow other geographic regions.
 Signed contract to partner with Knox Community College for delivery of the PCA program in Jamaica.
 Signed contract with Government of Jamaica for delivery of the TTM program in NL for Jamaican students.
 Developed new partnership in China with Beijing Polytechnic College offering International Business and Hospitality programs.
+Students and alumni of College of the North Atlantic can now show their school pride by purchasing jackets, shirts and loads of other items 4.5 Increased community activity at CNA-Q. on the college's new online store.

-4.5 Increased community and corporate training activity at CNA-Q. College of the North Atlantic increased community and corporate training activities at CNA-Q in the following areas: The combined total of CT/CE activities as of year end 2010 amounted to 1,973 student registrants; nearly 5.5 million QR in revenue; and more than 12,963 instructional hours of teaching.
-To date, this level of activity represents 80% of last year's revenue result for the entire year.
+student registrants; nearly 5.5 million QR in revenue; and more than 12,963 year's revenue result for the entire year.